lsst-sitcom/sitcomtn-004/index.rst

 The static component of the LUT doesn't vary with external conditions. *For the mirrors, these are the forces that are needed to bend out the low spatial frequency factory figuring error.* These were supplied by the vendors during factory acceptance testings.
 We will not change these components during commissioning and operations, unless somehow it can be proven that the figuring errors are different from what were determined at the factories.

-*As for the hexapods, the :math:`C_0` defined in Sec. :ref:`sec-p5` is the static component.* For now, all six coefficients for the 5th order standard polynomial for each hexapod have been determined using results from FEA analyses.
+*As for the hexapods, the* :math:`C_0` *defined in Sec.* :ref:`sec-p5` *is the static component.* For now, all six coefficients for the 5th order standard polynomial for each hexapod have been determined using results from FEA analyses.
 Once we have the hexapods mounted on the telescope mount assembly (TMA), we will use Laser Trackers (LTs) to calibrate the LUTs for both hexapods.
-It is expected that the calibrated values of :math:`C_0` will be quite different from the FEA values, because they depend on the actual installations of the hexapods on the TMA.
+It is expected that the calibrated values of :math:`C_0` will be quite different from the FEA values.
+The :math:`C_0` represents the variation of the hexapod locations from the theoretically perfect TMA and optical system.
+This variation is primarily the result of fabrication and assembly tolerances.

-The static components, especially those for the hexapods, are temperature dependent. *We define* :math:`C_0` *at a reference temperature* (:math:`T_{\rm ref}`), *and require*
+The static components :math:`C_0`, especially those for the hexapods, are defined at a reference temperature (:math:`T_{\rm ref}`). *We use*

 .. math::
-  T_{\rm ref} = 21 C
+  T_{\rm ref} = 11.5 C

-*for all the LUTs.*
+*for all the LUTs.* Per LTS-54 :cite:`LTS-54` the operational temperature range is -3 to 19C, and the mean temperature is expected to be 11.5C.

 ##################
 Thermal components
 ##################

-*The software engineering user interfaces (EUIs) must enable the users to toggle the thermal components of the LUTs on and off.*
-The thermal compensations are often hard to determine with good accuracy, especially for the mirrors.
+.. *The software engineering user interfaces (EUIs) must enable the users to toggle the thermal components of the LUTs on and off.* The thermal compensations are often hard to determine with good accuracy, especially for the mirrors.
 This functionality will enable the users to easily determine whether the thermal LUTs are helping with the performance or not.

 *For now, the thermal LUTs only use the bulk temperature as the input variable.* There is no plan to utilize the thermal gradients.\ [#label2]_
 *The functional form of the thermal compensations will be the 5th order standard polynomials,* to comply with LTS-88 :cite:`LTS-88` and LTS-206 :cite:`LTS-206`).
 All the thermal coefficients are set to zeros before we have good measurements of the thermal commpensations.

 .. [#label2] The only exception is that for M2, Harris already implemented thermal compensations due to the x, y, and radial gradients. *We choose to keep those, and implement a switch to be able to toggle it on and off easily.*

+The degradation in image quality resulting from thermal variations will occur slowly relative to the cadence of the telescope and the AOS response.
+Consequently, the system will already compensate for this degradation.

 #############
 Azimuth angle